Avoiding Problems When Mixing Hardwood Floors

 Mixed Wood Moisture Measurement

 Luckily, Wagner Meters produces a variety of moisture meters for wood for every situation.
-The Wagner Meters MMC220 Extended Range Moisture Meter measures the MC between 5-30% when installing wood floors with common hardwoods, softwoods, and exotic species.
-With its programmable extended specific gravity (SG) range, each wood species type can successfully be measured for its MC.
+The Orion® 930 Dual Depth Moisture Meter measures the MC from 1/4″ depth to 3/4″ making it extremely versatile.
+While the Orion 950 incorporates a temperature and humidity sensor to monitor the surrounding conditions of the wood being measured as well!
+With all Orion meters, there is an included On-Demand Calibrator and adjustable specific gravity settings so that each wood species type can successfully and accurately be measured for its MC.
 When installing wood floors or restoring old ones, stakeholders can use Wagner Meters to discover when it is safe to add another coat of finish to finely sanded wood flooring.
-Even building inspectors can use the Wagner Meters BI2200 Building Inspection Moisture Meter to reveal the general presence of moisture within numerous building materials used in building construction.
-Put simply, Wagner Meters manufactures industry-leading moisture meters for various applications to meet the MC measurement goals and objectives of the project.
+Even building inspectors can use the Orion family of moisture meters to reveal the general presence of moisture within numerous building materials used in building construction.
+Put simply, Wagner Meters manufactures industry-leading meters for any wood moisture measuring needs!

 Wagner Meters prides itself on non-invasive moisture meter products.
 Pinless moisture meters leave no residual punctures in surfaces, and Wagner Meters’ moisture meters feature state-of-the-art technology to read beneath all surfaces.